 Where the Service Request specifies a StandingCharge (with its DUIS meaning) greater than 32767 millipence and the target SMETS1 GSME does not support such a value, the S1SP shall create a SMETS1 Response indicating failure.

-NOT Used
+Where the target SMETS1 ESME has been configured to operate an external Auxiliary Load Control Switch (with its SMETS2 meaning) executing this Service Request will have the result that the external Auxiliary Load Control Switch (with its SMETS2 meaning) operation may cease.

 Where the SMETS1 ESME is capable of switching an Auxiliary Load Control Switch (with its SMETS2 meaning) according to a schedule that may only be configured in conjunction with the configuration of the Tariff Switching Table (with its SMETS1 meaning); and